aenagy/UTOR-VIRT-CYBER-PT-06-2021-U-LOL/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
-- _TODO: What is the main advantage of automating configuration with Ansible?_
+- _What is the main advantage of automating configuration with Ansible?_
   - Answer: Automation.

 The playbook implements the following tasks:
-- _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
+- _In 3-5 bullets, explain the steps of the ELK installation play.
 E.g., install Docker; download image; etc._
   - Answer:
     - Set vm.max_map_count to 256 MB
     - Install docker